Warblefly/Chorus/README.md

 To this end, I have created this program that is a new musical instrument.
 It efficiently analyses, then processes for pitch, multi-channel pan and dynamics, very large numbers of sounds, with a minimum of human intervention.
 Finally, the hundreds or thousands of resultant audio files are mixed into a soundscape of almost infinite variety and interest.

+The ubiquitous and popular multimedia encoding and processing tool FFmpeg has many functions this musical instrument uses, including an audio mix function.
+However, the source code normally hard-codes the maximum number of inputs to 32.
+I have increased this with my own very simple patch to 1024 inputs.
+Note that this number of inputs slows FFmpeg down considerably when they are in use.
+On an 8-core 4.6GHz machine fed with audio from a SATA drive running at 6Gbit/s, encoding is barely twice real-time.
+It is possible that use of an SSD for storing audio would improve this speed enormously.

+The necessary patch for FFmpeg is included in this repository.

 The program "Chorus" is dedicated to the "SWAY" exhibition, and to all who fall into the effects of injustice as a result of migration.
 This includes my own family.

 Chorus is released under Version 2 of the GNU General Public Licence.